AlwaysExtreme/Security-Portfolio/_posts/2019-03-04-Final-Portfolio-Reflection.md

 ## 3. Apply technical skills to develop, model and/or evaluate design

 Presented a group research project to the class and participated in technical class discussions.
 Did in-depth research to understand the deeper aspects of the 2011 RSA Security breach and what was involved to pull off such a feat.
-I explained the issue in depth and brought up interesting terminology such as heap spraying.
+I explained the issue in depth and brought up interesting terminology such as heap spraying as well as identifying the vulnerability to be CVE-2011-0609 and how it had eventuated from a failure withing ActionScript3 AVM2 verification logic thus resulting in unsafe Just-In-Time (JIT) code being executed.

 Looked into the Heartbleed vulnerability and utilised it to access password and username details from memory thus being able to access the affected device.
 I was able to show that not only do systems require encryption, but in the case of Heartbleed, it  is extremely important to keep up to date with the latest patches for your system as it was able to retrieve plaintext data from data encrypted by the OpenSSL library.